 There’s rich, and then there’s crazy rich.
 NYU economics professor Rachel (Constance Wu) discovers that her boyfriend Nick’s (Henry Golding) family falls into the latter category when the couple visits Singapore for a wedding.
-Nick tells Rachel that his family is “comfortable,” but when they arrive in Singapore, Rachel realizes that his family are basically the Kardashians of Singapore.
+Nick tells Rachel that his family is “comfortable,” but when they arrive, Rachel realizes that his family are basically the Kardashians of Singapore.

 Rachel also has the realization that Nick’s mother Eleanor (Michelle Yeoh) absolutely hates her.
 As Rachel tries to understand Nick’s world, she comes to know things about herself, her family, and the strength of her relationship with Nick.
 Through trials of love, wealth, and insane parties, will Rachel end up with the love of her life, or will Eleanor stand in the way?

 100. To All the Boys I’ve Loved Before (2018)